delfick/photons/docs/start/tile_animations.rst

   random_orientations -- bool -- default false
     If true then we will choose a random orientation for each tile

-  hue_ranges -- null or list of strings or csv -- default "90"
+  line_hues -- null or list of strings or csv -- default "90"
     A string or a list of strings where each string is a comma separated range where the range is either '<min>-<max>' or the word 'rainbow'.
 These numbers are used to determine the colour of each pixel in each line.
 Saying rainbow